andymckenzie/Death_investigation/README.md

 # Death investigation

 Repository for files related to our project on death investigation.
+This work was primarily performed by Alicia Keberle.

 ## Marion County